Willenhall: Education

+Media

+Local news and television programs are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.
+Local radio stations are BBC Radio WM, Heart West Midlands, Capital Midlands, Smooth West Midlands, Greatest Hits Radio Black Country & Shropshire, Hits Radio Black Country & Shropshire, and WCR FM, a community based station which broadcast from nearby Wolverhampton.
+The town is served by the local newspaper, Express & Star.

 Sport

 Football

-The town has two football clubs.Willenhall Town F.C. who play in West Midlands (Regional) League Division One and Sporting Khalsa F.C. who play in Northern Premier League Division One Midlands, after being promoted as champions in the 2020–21 Midland Football League.
+The town has two football clubs, Willenhall Town F.C. who play in West Midlands (Regional) League Division One and Sporting Khalsa F.C. who play in Northern Premier League Division One Midlands, after being promoted as champions in the 2020–21 Midland Football League.

 In the 2005/06 season Willenhall won the Birmingham Senior Cup with a 1–0 win over Stourbridge.
-Their most successful period was in the early 1980s, when they reached the First Round of the FA Cup in the 1981–82 season and were FA Vase runners-up in 1981.
+Their most successful period was in the early 1980s, when they reached the first round of the FA Cup in the 1981–82 season and were FA Vase runners-up in 1981.

 Sporting Kalsha won the West Midland Premier League in 2014–15 and reached the 4th Qualifying round of the FA Cup, losing 3–1 at home to F.C.
 United of Manchester in front of over 2,200 spectators.

 Rugby

 Willenhall also has its own rugby union football club, formed by some employees of Rubery Owen in 1966.
 They are based in nearby Essington.